-n mopay Community engagement in place for key projects areas such as Forres, Keith and Lossiemouth with information being made available to stakeholders and the wider public via HSCM website.
+ı n mopay Community engagement in place for key projects areas such as Forres, Keith and Lossiemouth with information being made available to stakeholders and the wider public via HSCM website.
 Participation of stakeholders in a variety of meetings such as Home First project, carer strategy, Strategic, Planning and Commissioning groups.
-Mitigating Schedule of Committee meetings and development days in place and implemented.
-Actions: Good working relationship established with Audit Scotland, the MIJB's appointed external auditors since 2016/17.
+Mitigating Actions: Schedule of Committee meetings and development days in place and implemented.
+Addiono.
+Good working relationship established with Audit Scotland, the MIJB's appointed external auditors since 2016/17.
 Discussions at leadership meetings to ensure all standards are being met around Public Sector Equality Duty and published where appropriate.
 There is a new programme of training to ensure all policies are Equalities Impact Assessed and the findings are published.
+The SMT are currently considering how any proposed service changes consider the PSED as part of the consultation process.
 Annual Performance Report for 2022/23 will be published in July 2023 after being presented to the IJB in June 2023.
 Social media is actively used as a method of engaging with the public, with short videos focussing on particular services being trialled.
 SMT have considered the existing arrangements for engagement with stakeholders and work is being undertaken to align our framework with the Scottish Government "Planning with people guidance" and ensure that mechanisms are in place across services to evidence and evaluate their impact.
 Assurances: Oversight and scrutiny by Clinical and Care Governance Committee, Audit Performance and Risk Committee and MIJB.
 Summary reports of minutes of MIJB meetings are submitted to Council committee and NHS Board.
-Gaps in assurance: Progress on implementation of the Communication and Engagement Strategy has been impacted by the Covid 19.
-Due to the impact of COVID and requirement for social distancing the normal mechanism for engagement were not all available.
+Gaps in Progress on implementation of the Communication and Engagement Strategy has been impacted by the Covid 19. assurance: Due to the impact of COVID and requirement for social distancing the normal mechanism for engagement were not all available.
 More use is being made of social media and Microsoft teams and other options and methods for engagement with staff are being used via NHSG such as videos on YouTube and one question surveys.
 Going forward there may be more opportunity for face to face meetings to take place again but it should be considered that this will not be beneficial for all.
-It is anticipated that once a Communication and Engagement Officer and supporting role are recruited that this work stream will rapidly restart as a priority.
-Current performance: Communications Strategy was reviewed approved by IJB November 2019.
-Annual Performance Report 2021/22 published November 2022.
-Audited Accounts for 2021/22 were audited and approved in January 2023 and will be published in February 2023.
+A Public Engagement and Communications Officer is currently being recruited to.
+This work stream will rapidly restart as a priority.
+Current Communications Strategy was reviewed approved by IJB November 2019. performance: Annual Performance Report 2021/22 published November 2022.
+Audited Accounts for 2022/23 were audited and approved in March 2023 and are now published.
 Due to Covid19 there have been increased levels of briefings to staff, the public and Chair/Vice Chair of MIJB with a focus on the key elements of the response.

+an mopay

-an mopay Comments: A communication cell was established as part of the Local Resilience Partnership Covid and storms response with representation from Councils, HSCP and NHSG.
+Comments: A communication cell was established as part of the Local Resilience Partnership Covid and storms response with representation from Councils, HSCP and NHSG.
 This was led by Aberdeen City Council and was an example of the collaborative working that took place.
 This forum provides assurance that messages to all stakeholders are consistent.
 There has been representation from the Home first project at the Wellbeing forum to facilitate sharing of information and seeking views.

+and seeking views.